Warehousing Insights | Material Handling Systems - Part 19

 Behind That Locked Door – Locker Cleanliness

-As our new normal in the age of Covid-19 marches on, each facility is faced with balancing the ever-growing demand for products/services and keeping workers safe.
+As our new normal post-COVID-19 marches on, each facility is faced with balancing the ever-growing demand for products/services and keeping workers safe.
 Your environment must be clean and protect your employees every day to ensure not only the health and wellness of your workforce, but also an efficient and productive operation.
 New practices should be implemented to fight against this invisible enemy, whether it’s distancing or disinfecting.

 With the continued easing of restrictions on how many people each facility may have on hand, you want to have a program in place that tackles all facets of employee safety.
 One area to target has one of the highest traffic rates and potential for infection–facility lockers.